Do you know how to be a good neighbor to the sexually abused?

 The man answered,” ‘Love the Lord your God with all your heart, soul strength, and mind.
 And love your neighbor as yourself.'”

 “You have answered correctly,” Jesus replied.
 “If you do this, and you will truly live.”

 But the religious person, who thought very highly of himself, asked Jesus, “And who is my neighbor?”

 In reply, Jesus said, “A young girl was walking from her home to the local mall when sexual predators attacked her.
 They stripped her of her clothes, beat her, and went away, leaving her half dead.

-A Leader of a local church happened to be going down the same road, and when he saw the abused young girl, he passed by and continued on his way.
+A local church leader happened to be going down the same road, and when he saw the abused young girl, he passed by and continued on his way.

 Then, a second man drove by.
 When he saw the young girl, he pulled out his phone to capture the moment on social media.
 His post immediately went viral.

-Then a Woman came to where the abused young girl was, and when she saw her, she took pity on her.
+Then a Woman came to where the abused young girl was, and she took pity on her when she saw her.
 The Woman went to the young girl and tended to her wounds.

 Then, she brought the young girl to an urgent care facility, reported the assault to the local law enforcement authorities, and stayed with her.

 The next day the Woman paid the urgent care bill and told them, ‘Look after her,’ she said, ‘and when I return, you may bill me for any additional expense you may have.’